 On EnergyBin, you can connect with other members who specialize in brokering wholesale solar equipment.
 These equipment brokers offer a variety of services to ease the sales transaction.

 For example, Kinect Solar, a broker focused on bringing high quality products to its global network, offers cash and consignment options to companies with excess stock.

-“We can also protect the equipment owner by agreeing to sell the product outside of an established market or without ‘blasting’ the inventory, which could erode the value,” notes Hollis Miles, Global Director of Sales.
+“We can also protect the equipment owner by agreeing to sell the product outside of an established market or without ‘blasting’ the inventory, which could erode the value,” notes Hollis Miles, Chief Operating Officer.

 Surplus Solar Products negotiates buy-outs of excess stock, where they strive to purchase everything all at once.

 “Doing so alleviates [the owner from] trying to find multiple buyers for portions of the excess inventory,” remarks Matt.
 “We will work directly with the company to find common ground and price the material appropriately for both sides of the transaction.”

 ONTILITY, a broker with twenty years’ experience in the solar industry, pays cash for nearly all purchased lots.

 “If we assess it’s a good lot – valuable products – and worth our time, we will offer any services we can,” comments Stephanie Oropeza, Sales & Purchasing Administrator.

 Benefits of working with a solar equipment broker

 Brokers are keen when it comes to pricing and what’s in demand.
 Their networks span globally.
 They tend to have fast inventory turnover due to the nature of their business.
 They are constantly buying and selling equipment.